 Chatbots have long been used by customer service teams to quickly answer questions that are repetitive and can take valuable time away from completing other priorities.
-Chatbots have evolved a lot since Joseph Weizenbaum debuted the first chatbot, ELIZA, in 1964, however, they often struggle to handle the diverse and ever-changing requests coming from users.
+Chatbots have evolved a lot since Joseph Weizenbaum debuted the first chatbot, ELIZA, in 1964.
+However, they often need help handling diverse and ever-changing user requests.

 Therefore, Satisfi Labs has invented a new form of digital customer service with its conversational AI platform.
 The platform creates domain-specific AI Assistants that interact with customers by answering their questions, performing transactions, and collecting unique data.
-Assistants are built with contextual understanding and shared intelligence, and can be accessed through both chat and voice entry points.
-Each assistant is an expert in their field, such as ticketing, food, and beverage, parking, etc. Together, the team of assistants work together to create the most well-rounded customer service experience.
-In this article, we will highlight features that make the conversational AI platform anything but your typical chatbot.
+Assistants are built with contextual understanding and shared intelligence and can be accessed through chat and voice entry points.
+Each assistant is an expert in their field, such as ticketing, parking, food and beverage, etc. Assistants work together to create the most well-rounded customer service experience.
+This article will highlight features that make the conversational AI platform anything but your typical chatbot.

 Prebuilt Knowledge Makes The Job Easy